CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 As discussed in the [working directory](basics.html#working-directory) section, Stata can see only files in its working directory, so only the name of the file needs to be passed.
 If the file exists in a different directory, you will need to give the full (or relative path).
-For example, if your working directory is "C:\Documents\Stata" and the file you are looking for, "mydata", is in the "Project" subfolder, you could open it with any of the
+For example, if your working directory is "C\:\\\Documents\\\Stata" and the file you are looking for, "mydata", is in the "Project" subfolder, you could open it with any of the following:
-following:

 ```
 use C:\Documents\Stata\Project\mydata